Automotive (AUT)

 AUT 125.
 Engine Repair.
 6 Credits.

 The lecture and lab periods for this course cover designs, nomenclature, and theory of operation of internal combustion engines, including valves and operating mechanism, piston and connecting rod assembly, crankshaft and bearing, lubrication system, cooling system, crankcase ventilation, engines, fuels, and lubricants.
 This course also includes an introduction to the study of the Wankel, diesel, and other propulsion systems.
-Prerequisites: ENG 098, FYE 101, MAT 092 or MAT 096 (or corequisite), RDG 098, or placement; AUT 110 (or corequisite).
+Prerequisites: ENG 098, FYE 101, MAT 092 or MAT 096 (or corequisite), RDG 098, or placement; AUT 110 and AUT 123 (or corequisites).

 AUT 127.
 Suspension And Steering.
 5 Credits.

 This course is designed to teach students the various suspension components and systems.
 Students will learn how to inspect and replace steering components.
 Rack and pinion steering gears, vehicle riding height, body sway, front and rear end alignment, and tire problems will be studied.
-Prerequisites: AUT 110; ENG 098, FYE 101, MAT 092 or MAT 096 (or corequisite), RDG 098, or placement.
-Spring.
+Prerequisites: AUT 110 and AUT 123 (or corequisites); ENG 098, FYE 101, MAT 092 or MAT 096 (or corequisite), RDG 098, or placement.

 AUT 130.
 Manual Transmissions.
 4 Credits.

 This course covers the components and operation of manual transmissions, transaxles, clutches, differentials, drive shafts, transfer cases and all-wheel / four-wheel drive systems.
 Operating system principles pertaining to hydrodynamics, fluid couplings, clutch assemblies, and shift controls will be discussed.
 Diagnostic techniques, component, and system testing as well as maintenance procedures are accomplished in the lab sessions.
 Ancillary drive train components such as drive shafts, CV joints, differentials, and transfer cases are explored.
-Prerequisites: AUT 125.
-Spring.
+Prerequisites: AUT 125; AUT 123 (or corequisite).
+Fall.

 AUT 131.
 Automatic Transmissions.
 4 Credits.

 This course is the study of the construction and operation of automatic transmissions and transaxles.
 Emphasis will be on the diagnostic techniques of electrical, hydraulic and mechanical systems.
 The disassembly and reassembly of selected transmissions will strengthen student understanding.
 Students will inspect, measure and test the transmission as required for successful performance.
-Prerequisite: AUT 125.
+Prerequisite: AUT 125; AUT 123 (or corequisite).
+Spring.

 AUT 204.
 Heating And Air Conditioning.
 3 Credits.

 This course is designed to teach students about the theory and operation of heating and air conditioning systems.
 Students will learn about heat transfer, temperature pressure relationships, and control systems.
 The course will cover the theory and operation of air conditioning systems, air management delivery systems, and electronic climate control systems.
 The course will prepare students to take the ASE test A-7 Heating and Air Conditioning Systems.
-Prerequisites: FYE 101, MAT 092 or MAT 096 (or corequisite), RDG 098, or placement.
+Prerequisites: FYE 101, MAT 092 or MAT 096 (or corequisite), RDG 098, or placement, AUT 123 (or corequisite).

 AUT 205.
 Automotive Cooperative.
 3 Credits.